-Provident Fund is a great way to accumulate savings for your long-term investment goals.
-To calculate Provident Fund Balance, you must add the contributions of both the employer and employee.
+A provident fund is a popular instrument used to accumulate savings for long-term investment goals.
+To calculate your provident fund contribution, add both employer and employee contributions.
 The employer contributes 12% towards the PF balance, whereas the employee contributes 3.67% towards the PF balance.

 The employer's contribution of 12% towards the PF balance depends on the employee's basic pay.
 For employees with basic pay less than Rs.
-6500, the calculation of balance is made basis the gross salary.
+6,500, the calculation is made basis the gross salary.
 However, if the basic pay exceeds Rs.
-6500, the same calculation is made based on basic pay.
+6,500, the same calculation is made based on the basic pay.

-If you're looking to calculate the sum you've accumulated in PF, you can consider using the Employee Provident Fund Calculator, which will require the following information:
+If you're looking to calculate the sum you've accumulated in PF, consider using an employee provident fund calculator, which will need the following information:

-Upon entering these details, you can find out how much you will save, by the time you retire.
-While these may not be the accurate figures, you may be able to estimate your retirement corpus based on this information.
+On entering these details, find out how much you will save by the time you retire.
+While these may not be accurate figures, you may be able to estimate your retirement corpus based on this information.